MarcusGrass/meteoroid/Readme.md

 10. If `ctrl-c` is hit one, the application will try to exit gracefully and write a report to disk before finishing.
 If hit twice, the application will try to immediately exit.

+### Analyzing results

+I have yet to figure out a good way of analyzing results at scale.
+A simple check is looking under `output-dir/diverged`, any files there contains a diverging diff that can be examined to see if the change is acceptable.
+Pulling up all the diffs in one view and checking them off one-by-one would be helpful.

 ## Caveats

 This is an extremely simple implementation, it works with some flaws, the biggest ones are: